 Almost every business entity has a vision and a mission.
 A vision of what it intends to achieve, and a mission which is the road map responsible for turning that vision into reality.

-In order to identify the organisation’s critical success factors, managers need to:
+In order to identify the organization’s critical success factors, managers need to:

-Thus by linking non-financial measures and financial objectives, organisations can actually improve their overall business performance.
+Thus by linking non-financial measures and financial objectives, organizations can actually improve their overall business performance.

-Be challenged today and identify your organisation’s critical success factors for better enterprise performance.
+Be challenged today and identify your organization’s critical success factors for better enterprise performance.
 Get to know what is working and what is not and implement performance improvement enhanced strategies.